 Business cases highlighting the opportunity cost of not doing EDI right will open leaders’ eyes to the need to invest appropriately in this area.
 These business cases need to leverage clear and consistent data – making data gathering and analysis even more imperative.

-HR teams are often treated as an organisation’s poor relative – this is a perspective that needs to change, however this change needs to be led by HR being more active and challenging in their approach.
+HR teams are often treated as an organisation’s poor relative – this is a perspective that needs to change, however, this change needs to be led by HR being more active and challenging in their approach.

-When it comes to EDI, HR are perfectly placed to see the benefits and bear the consequences of good/bad EDI practices.
+When it comes to EDI, HR is perfectly placed to see the benefits and bear the consequences of good/bad EDI practices.
 HR must be vocal in resisting arbitrary approaches to EDI, such as unconscious bias training without a clear EDI plan, strategy and relevant SMART objectives.